ChiliThili/linear-regression-in-c/README.md

 # linear-regression-in-c
-linear regressions are algorithms that can create more
+linear regressions are algorithms that are good for predicting new values